Shappiro/docker-postgis-plr/README.md

-# docker-postgis
+# docker-postgis-plr

 A simple docker container that runs PostGIS

-Visit our page on the docker hub at: https://hub.docker.com/r/kartoza/postgis/
+Visit our page on the docker hub at: https://hub.docker.com/r/corylabiosphere/postgis-plr/

 There are a number of other docker postgis containers out there.
 This one differentiates itself by: